avisoventures/avisoventures.github.io/content/about.md

 ## Nuts and Bolts

+The name *aviso* comes the [aviso boats](https://en.wikipedia.org/wiki/Aviso) which was used to carry messages between other ships, prior to electronic communications.

+Our logo came from a design contest at [99 Designs](https://99designs.com/).

-It's a static site, made with [Hugo](https://gohugo.io), and hosted on [Github Pages](https://pages.github.com/) and deployed using [Github Actions](https://github.com/features/actions).
+The website is static, made with [Hugo](https://gohugo.io), and hosted on [Github Pages](https://pages.github.com/) and deployed using [Github Actions](https://github.com/features/actions).
 At least for now.